+Deducting Qualified Business Income is one of the most important tax tips for landlords.
 Implemented in 2018, the Qualified Business Income Deduction (QBI) allows rental property owners to benefit from another tax break.
 Also known as the pass-through income deduction, it is an income tax deduction and not a rental deduction.
-Landlords may deduct as much as 20% of their rental income, 2.5% of the net cost of their investment property, and 25% of their employees’ wages.
+Landlords may deduct as much as 20% of their rental income, 2.5% of the net cost of their investment property, and 25% of their employee’s wages.
 The QBI deduction is scheduled to expire in 2025.

 #3 Double-Check Your IRS Form

 One of the most important tax tips for landlords that make no mistakes.
 The IRS can impose penalties if there are errors in your form.
 Before submitting your income tax return, be sure to double-check everything and ensure that the information is correct.
 Otherwise, the IRS may send you a notice for errors due to calculating mistakes.
 Carefully reviewing your income tax return can save you from getting in trouble with the IRS, or worse, getting audited.